maboglia/CorsoJava/appunti/020_JavaPackages.md

 ## Java packages

+* java.applet
-* java.applet Provides the classes necessary to create an applet and the classes an applet uses to communicate with its applet context.
+Provides the classes necessary to create an applet and the classes an applet uses to communicate with its applet context.

 * java.awt Contains all of the classes for creating user interfaces and for painting graphics and images.

+* java.awt.color
-* java.awt.color Provides classes for color spaces.
+Provides classes for color spaces.

+* java.awt.datatransfer
-* java.awt.datatransfe Provides interfaces and classes for transferring data between and within applications. r
+Provides interfaces and classes for transferring data between and within applications.

+* java.awt.dnd
-* java.awt.dnd Drag and Drop is a direct manipulation gesture found in many Graphical User Interface systems that provides a mechanism to transfer information between two entities logically associated with presentation elements in the GUI.
+Drag and Drop is a direct manipulation gesture found in many Graphical User Interface systems that provides a mechanism to transfer information between two entities logically associated with presentation elements in the GUI.

+* java.awt.event
-* java.awt.event Provides interfaces and classes for dealing with different types of events fired by AWT components.
+Provides interfaces and classes for dealing with different types of events fired by AWT components.

+* java.awt.font
-* java.awt.font Provides classes and interface relating to fonts.
+Provides classes and interface relating to fonts.

+* java.awt.geom
-* java.awt.geom Provides the Java 2D classes for defining and performing operations on objects related to two- dimensional geometry.
+Provides the Java 2D classes for defining and performing operations on objects related to two- dimensional geometry.

+* java.awt.im
-* java.awt.im Provides classes and interfaces for the input method framework.
+Provides classes and interfaces for the input method framework.

+* java.awt.im.spi
-* java.awt.im.spi Provides interfaces that enable the development of input methods that can be used with any Java runtime environment.
+Provides interfaces that enable the development of input methods that can be used with any Java runtime environment.

+* java.awt.image
-* java.awt.image Provides classes for creating and modifying images.
+Provides classes for creating and modifying images.

+* java.awt.image.rend
-* java.awt.image.rend Provides classes and interfaces for producing rendering-independent images. erable
+Provides classes and interfaces for producing rendering-independent images. erable

+* java.awt.print
-* java.awt.print Provides classes and interfaces for a general printing API.
+Provides classes and interfaces for a general printing API.

-* java.beans Contains classes related to developing beans --
+* java.beans
-components based on the JavaBeans TM architecture.
+Contains classes related to developing beans --components based on the JavaBeans TM architecture.

+* java.beans.beancontext
-* java.beans.beancont Provides classes and interfaces relating to bean context. ext
+Provides classes and interfaces relating to bean context.

+* java.io
-* java.io Provides for system input and output through data streams, serialization and the file system.
+Provides for system input and output through data streams, serialization and the file system.

+* java.lang
-* java.lang Provides classes that are fundamental to the design of the Java programming language.
+Provides classes that are fundamental to the design of the Java programming language.

+* java.lang.ref
-* java.lang.ref Provides reference-object classes, which support a limited degree of interaction with the garbage collector.
+Provides reference-object classes, which support a limited degree of interaction with the garbage collector.

+* java.lang.reflect
-* java.lang.reflect Provides classes and interfaces for obtaining reflective information about classes and objects.
+Provides classes and interfaces for obtaining reflective information about classes and objects.

+* java.math
-* java.math Provides classes for performing arbitrary-precision integer arithmetic (BigInteger) and arbitrary- precision decimal arithmetic (BigDecimal).
+Provides classes for performing arbitrary-precision integer arithmetic (BigInteger) and arbitrary- precision decimal arithmetic (BigDecimal).

+* java.net
-* java.net Provides the classes for implementing networking applications.
+Provides the classes for implementing networking applications.

+* java.nio
-* java.nio Defines buffers, which are containers for data, and provides an overview of the other NIO packages.
+Defines buffers, which are containers for data, and provides an overview of the other NIO packages.

 * java.nio.channels